Teaching: The Harder Stuff

 In 2008, several academic publishers sued administrators at Georgia State University over files shared with students online.
 This case is ongoing, but the District Court opinion affirmed that some educational copying -is okay as a fair use-.

 Many of the standard fair use factors are relevant to course-reading-copying.
 Educational copying is more likely to be a fair use when it uses a smaller proportion of the original work, when the portion used is key to the pedagogical purpose, when it causes little harm to the financial interests of publishers, and so on.
 Such copying is less likely to be fair use when it uses large portions of the original work (the Georgia State judge looked askance at copying more than 10%, or one chapter, of a book), when it has only tangential relationships to pedagogical purposes, or when it directly harms the publishers' finances.

 If it does not seem like a fair use to copy something as a course reading - if you need students to read several chapters of a book or watch an entire movie outside of class sessions, for example - you may need to seek permission.
-At the University of Minnesota, the Copyright Permissions Center can help with that.
+The Libraries' Copyright Permissions Service can help with that.
 Alternatively, you could provide original copies of the book or movie on reserve for students to check out and use on their own - it's less convenient than an online copy, but it doesn't raise copyright problems!